-The dataset for the studies in this category will be available approximately by the end of March 2017.
+The dataset for the studies in this category is already available.
 The files will reside on the usual ftp server.

 3 Detector performance.
 Total estimated effort: 2.0 FTE

 The studies in this category are intended to determine the resolution and efficiency of each subdetector in REDTOP.
 They will be conducted using Geant4-generated, single particle events.
 Consequently, the effect of pattern recognition will not be taken into account at this stage of the simulations and studies aiming at determining the reconstruction efficiency will be deferred to a later time.